 The BHA will request CORI for an Applicant who is fourteen (14) years of age or older in accordance with State and federal law.
-The BHA will not review any juvenile offender information.
-The BHA shall only review CORI for an applicant who is 14 or older that has been tried as an adult.

-In conducting a review of an applicant's history of criminal activity the review shall be limited to a period of five-three (53) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten seven (107) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
-The time period shall run from the date of conviction or the release date, whichever is later.
+In conducting a review of an applicant's history of criminal activity the review shall be limited to a period of five (5) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten (10) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
 The Housing Authority may deny an applicant whose criminal record shows a pattern of violent criminal activity, or activity that is inherently violent, even though the activity has occurred outside of the time frame set out above.